VikasMohandoss/VikasMohandoss.github.io/_posts/2017-6-25-NewsLetter1.md

 Personal -

 LinkedLists are so bad!
 Never use them if you care about performance.
 They mess up cache access.
 Simple Stat - 3B cycles per second on one of my processors(Wow!), 50% of that time is on I/O (Damn!).
 Efficient Algorithms -> Better data structures -> Better caching -> Faster data access from memory -> Happy Life, unless of course you can afford clusters in which case, please ignore this.
 Debugging performance bottlenecks is hard.
-Machine Learning is hard.
+Data cleaning and preprocessing before ML is hard.

 Took part in the T-mobil Big Data hackathon (March 2017) and made an application that automatically tags photos and uploads to Instagram based on object detection and location features.
 I love solving laziness.
 Now, only if I can get myself to use social media and upload these damn pictures so they can get tagged. - https://www.youtube.com/watch?v=qEaGuX18sz4&t=27s (First Place)